uviclibraries/arduino/virtual_workshop_children/lucky_8-ball.md

     <img src="..\images\virtual_workshops\lucky_8-ball\animated_breadboard.gif" alt="animated breadboard" style="width:480px;">

-8. You should probably customize the responses of your lucky 8-Ball by going into the Arduino software and scrolling down to almost the bottom of the code for the project and look for, “lcd.print("Yes");”, and “lcd.print("Most likely");”.
+8. You should probably customize the responses of your lucky 8-Ball by going into the Arduino software and scrolling down to almost the bottom of the code for the project and look for, **lcd.print("Yes");**, and **lcd.print("Most likely");**.
 Go ahead and change any or all of the 8 different responses that your Lucky 8-Ball gives out (just keep in mind that your custom responses should still display on the LCD screen).
 Upload your revised code, and you’re off to the races.
 Enjoy!

     <img src="..\images\virtual_workshops\lucky_8-ball\code_edit.gif" alt="code edit" style="width:480px;">